deshawnwatson100-max/klarity-app/README.md

 - Accept text, pasted messages, or image-based messages
 - Flow immediately into analysis without friction

-**2. Communication Pattern Insight (Floating Card)**
+**2. Situation Analysis Card (Floating Card)**
-- Starts minimized with pattern preview and "tap to expand"
-- Tap anywhere on card to expand/collapse
-- Lightweight, expandable card that identifies dysfunctional or confusing communication
-- Friendly, plain-language explanation (no clinical phrasing)
-- Bottom action: "How this affects me" link

-**3. Expanded Insight (On Tap)**
-When "How this affects me" is tapped:
-- Card smoothly expands inline
-- Shows Personal Impact Breakdown:
-  - **Emotionally** - confusion, self-doubt, stress, pressure
-  - **Mentally** - overthinking, second-guessing, feeling drained
-  - **Relationally** - misalignment, imbalance, erosion of trust
-  - **Behaviorally** - people-pleasing, withdrawing, over-explaining
-- **Harm Impact Score (0-100)** with animated progress bar
-  - Label: "How damaging over time"
-  - Color-coded: Green (low), Yellow (medium), Red (high)
-  - Framed gently, neutral supportive language
+- Identifies the situation type in neutral language
-- **Reassurance Line** - Grounding validation
-- **Agency Reminder** - "This just gives you clarity — what you do with it is completely up to you."

-**4. Suggested Reply**
+- Explains the dynamics at play simply
+- Uses phrases like "This sounds like...", "What may be happening here is..."
+- No labels like "toxic" or "manipulative"

+**3. Suggested Reply with Navigation Advice**
-- Appears immediately after insight
+- Appears immediately after situation analysis
 - Displayed as floating response block (not a hard bubble)
-- Tone: grounded, emotionally intelligent, calm
+- Tone: calm, clear, practical
-- Includes guidance note with bulb icon
+- Includes navigation guidance note (not emotional advice)
 - Tap reply text to minimize/expand
 - **Primary button:** "Use this reply"
 - **Inline modifiers (always visible):**